laboon/ebook/text/98_glossary_of_terms.md

 __Unambiguous (requirements)__: The property of having requirements which can be read and understood in one and only one way.

-__Undefined__: In regards to a systems specification, any area where the behavior is not specified.
-For example, if my entire systems specification is "The first light shall turn on if the input value is less than 4", the behavior for how the system should behave if the input value is 7 is undefined.
+__Undefined__: In regards to a system specification, any area where the behavior is not specified.
+For example, if my entire system specification is "The first light shall turn on if the input value is less than 4", the behavior for how the system should behave if the input value is 7 is undefined.

 __Unit testing__: Testing the smallest individual units of code, such as methods or functions, in a white-box manner.